Expect to pay 2% to 5% or even 6% of the new mortgage amount in closing costs when you refinance your mortgage.

 Calculate how long it would take to recoup the closing costs.
 Find the break-even point by dividing the closing costs by the monthly savings from your new payment.

-Let’s say refinancing causes a payment to decrease by $100 a month.
+Let’s say refinancing causes your payment to decrease by $100 a month.
 If closing costs will be $2,500, it would take 25 months to recoup the costs and start to see savings.

 If you plan to sell the house in two years, refinancing may not be the right strategy.
 If you intend to stay long term, it may be an idea to explore.

-If You Can Reduce Your Rate Even a Smidge
+If You Can Reduce Your Rate Even a Little

-You might read or hear that refinancing is worth it if you can reduce your mortgage rate by 1% or 2%.
+You might read or hear that refinancing is worth it if you can reduce your mortgage rate by one or two percentage points.
 But for a big mortgage, a change of just a quarter of a percentage point, or half of one, could result in significant savings, especially if you can minimize lender fees.

 Again, consider the break-even point and how long you plan to keep the home.